Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 be passed to these functions when they're called by the runtime.
 Each shader record is written into the SBT as a set of function handles followed by the embedded parameters.
-While the size of the handles, alignment requirements for the records and parameters which can be embedded in the table differ across the RTX APIs, the functionality of the shader record is the same.
+While the size of the handles, alignment requirements for the records, and parameters which can be embedded in the table differ across the RTX APIs, the functionality of the shader record is the same.

 #### Ray Generation